YWSF87/frontjs/README.md

-# frontjs
+# Front JS
-Front JS is a small an powerful JavaScript framework
+Front JS is a small and powerful JavaScript framework.

+## How does it work?

+## Why use Front JS?